 Joint damage from osteoarthritis is the most common cause of bone spurs.
 As osteoarthritis breaks down the cartilage cushioning the ends of your bones, your body attempts to repair the loss by creating bone spurs near the damaged area.

-You'll probably first see your family doctor.
-He or she may refer you to a doctor who specializes in the diagnosis and treatment of joint disorders (rheumatologist).
+You'll likely first see your family doctor, who might refer you to a doctor who specializes in the diagnosis and treatment of joint disorders (rheumatologist).